lighttransport/tinyusdz/README.md

 ## Status

-TinyUSDZ is near to release first working version.
+TinyUSDZ is near to release first version v0.8.0.
+Core loading feature(both USDA and USDC) is production-grade.
+(Flattened scene only(i.e, USDZ).
+Composition features are not supported yet)

-Remaining task is to write a examples, demo and scene/render delegate(Tydra)
+Remaining task is to write a examples, demo and scene/render delegate(Tydra).

 * [x] USDZ/USDC(Crate) parser
 * [ ] USDZ/USDC(Crate) writer (Work-in-progress)